-Project will not be implemented at this time.
+If state funding is not secured, the project will not be implemented at this time.

 15. Will the applicant provide cost share (encouraged but not required) and/or will this project require any additional funding from sources other than this solicitation?
 If so, please describe the funding source and indicate if the funding has been secured.
 If the funding has not been secured, please describe the plan to secure the necessary funding.